V1Michigan/startup-fair/README.md

    3. `[FEATURE_NAME]` should be all lowercase and formatted as `[f][l]--[describe-feature]`, where `f` and `l` are your first and last initials.
 4. Ensure you are on **Node v16** by verifying `node -v`.
 If you're not:
    1. If you already have node, but a different version:
       1. Go to the root directory in your terminal (type `cd` and hit enter and it should take you there).
+We will be deleting your existing node installations, because nvm will install its own node installations separately.
+It won't use your existing installation and as such it will just be wasting space on your disk.
+So let's remove it.
+If you have a reason to keep it, scroll below to the "Setup `nvm`" step.
       2. Run `whereis node`.
       3. There should be two paths.
       4. Use `sudo rm -rf <path>` (No angle brackets), to delete each of those two paths.
 Look at the first answer here for more help: https://stackoverflow.com/questions/11177954/how-do-i-completely-uninstall-node-js-and-reinstall-from-beginning-mac-os-x